KRGOGI/My-own-photoshop-webapp-in-7-days/README.md

 npm run dev
 ```

-5.Open http://localhost:3000 in your browser and start editing!
+5. Open the localhost link generated in your browser and start editing!

 ---